Morgan Stanley's German head offers resignation: sources

 Morgan Stanley declined to comment.

-The correspondence highlights the delicate and often cozy nature of relationships among senior bankers and politicians negotiating multibillion-euro deals involving public-sector assets.
+The correspondence highlights the delicate and often cosy nature of relationships among senior bankers and politicians negotiating multibillion-euro deals involving public-sector assets.

 Earlier this year, senior JPMorgan Chase & Co (JPM.N) banker Ian Hannam resigned following a high-profile clash with Britain's financial services watchdog over the level of disclosure during multibillion-euro deals.